-Morgan Technical Ceramics (MTC) announced that it continues to expand its range of superior, exceptionally wear-resistant Diamonex diamond-like carbon (DLC) coatings for use in the aerospace industry.
+Morgan Advanced Materials (MTC) announced that it continues to expand its range of superior, exceptionally wear-resistant Diamonex diamond-like carbon (DLC) coatings for use in the aerospace industry.
 The coatings can be applied to a variety of metals, plastics and glass, providing a significant improvement in both product life and operating efficiencies.
 For aircraft windshields, the DiamondShield coating reduces the abrasion caused by desert sand environments.
 Other recent applications include a titanium landing gear bearing refurbishment program, landing lights, and wing tip lenses.

 Under harsh environments, Diamonex coatings provide a robust and durable solution for bearings, actuators, gears, fasteners, control mechanisms and landing gear as well as a variety of transparent products.